 I nearly collided with another rider at an intersection while ripping a flowy single track in Durango, Colorado’s Horse Gulch.
 We were both dropping into a rutted draw.
 While I rode down the draw, the other rider caught a kicker and cleanly gapped it on his hardtail.

-This is remarkable because on a busy day I might see only a half-dozen riders in several hours of riding.
+This is remarkable because on a busy day I might see only a half-dozen mountain bikers in several hours of riding.
 To encounter another cyclist at that exact place and time was a rather chance meeting.

 Hyperbole?
 Let’s examine.